Skip to Content

 South Kensington

-While most London art galleries focus on the medium of painting, The V&A is crowned as the world’s largest museum of applied and decorative arts.
+While most art galleries focus on the medium of painting, The V&A is crowned as the world’s largest museum of applied and decorative arts.
 In fact, it exhibits a 2.27 million-piece-collection of textiles, jewellery, costumes, furniture, ceramics, sculptures, and more, spanning 5,000 years from all corners of the Earth.

 The diversity of The V&A serves as a beautiful (and sometimes much-needed) reminder that art is everywhere you look, intrinsically entwined with history and culture.